 Shows the waveforms and spectra associated with a DSB signal.
 Clearly, the envelope of the modulated signal does not have the same shape as m(t).
 As with AM, DSB modulation shifts the spectrum of m(t) to the carrier frequency fc.
-The bandwidth of the modulated signal is 2 fm Hz, where fm is the bandwidth of the modulating signal m(t).
+The bandwidth of the modulated signal is 2 Hz, where m(f) is the bandwidth of the modulating signal m(t).